 The two had planned a snorkeling trip for the next morning to explore the local fan coral, whose delicate orange branches can grow to a diameter of over six feet.
-The day dawned clear and blue, and after breakfast Meadows was just collecting his snorkeling gear in his bungalow when screams shattered the morning air.
+The day dawned clear and blue.
+After breakfast, Meadows returned to his bungalow and had just started collecting his snorkeling gear when screams shattered the morning air.

-Thirty seconds later, the wave blew through the door.
-When it blasted out one of the bungalow walls.
-Meadows saw his chance to escape.
-He dove into the raging black water through the hole left by the wall.
-The wave then took control, spinning and somersaulting his body and tearing at his arms and legs as if to rip them from their sockets.
+Seconds later, the wave blew through the door.
+When it blasted out one of the bungalow walls, Meadows saw his chance to escape, and dove through the hole into the raging black water.
+The wave then took control, spinning and somersaulting his body, nearly ripping his arms and legs from their sockets.
 Heavy debris battered him mercilessly.
 After a long minute underwater, Meadows stopped spinning long enough to start swimming.
-He desperately headed toward what he thought was the surface, but failed to find it in the dark water.
-Running out of air and strength, he panicked, burning even more oxygen.
+He headed desperately toward what he thought was the surface, but failed to find it in the dark water.
+Running out of air and strength, he panicked, burning more oxygen.
 At that point, Meadows felt sure he would die and, in his mind, began his farewells to loved ones.

-At that awful moment, he abruptly popped above the surface.
+Instead, he abruptly popped above the surface.
 Gulping air, Meadows breathed so deeply he gagged.
 He spun around, looking for a familiar landmark to get his bearings.
 A foam spaghetti noodle from a swimming pool sped by and he grabbed it, tumbling ahead as the current lunged forward like a white-water river rapid.
-Trained as a lifeguard, Meadows knew not to struggle and let the current carry him along.
+Trained as a lifeguard, Meadows knew not to struggle; he let the current carry him along.

 The force of the water hurtled him at an acute angle north, away from the resort and toward a forest of rubber and coconut palm trees.
-Meadows fought to protect his face from the sharp fronds, realizing as he did that the treetops he was passing were fully 40 feet above the ground.
-He was repeatedly hit by branches of entire trees ripped loose by the current and by building debris with exposed nails that gashed his skin.
+Meadows fought to protect his face from the sharp fronds in treetops he was passing, which were fully 40 feet above the ground.
+But he was repeatedly hit by branches of entire trees ripped loose by the current, and gashed by building debris with exposed nails.
 Worse, he suddenly slammed hard into a tree trunk, spraining his left hip, knee, and ankle, and losing the styrofoam noodle.

-But the wave had started to slow, and Meadows spotted another large piece of plastic floating ahead of him—the lower half of a mannequin from one of Khao Lak’s tailors.
+The wave started to slow, and Meadows spotted another large piece of plastic floating ahead of him—the lower half of a mannequin from one of Khao Lak’s tailors.
 He threw his arms around it, desperate to stay afloat.
-As the current slowed, he was able to swim again.
-Scout for landmarks, he was astonished to recognize the rocks on the shore.
+As he began to swim again, he scouted for landmarks and was astonished when he recognized the rocks on the shore.
 The wave had somehow swept him a quarter-mile back out to sea, into the deeper waters of the bay.
 Knowing he had to beat the next wave, Meadows swam painfully back toward the beach, gripping the mannequin as he dodged chunks of debris.
 Cars and even whole buildings passed by.
 On one, he encountered a Thai woman clutching a section of roof, crying that she couldn’t swim.
 He held out the mannequin, urging her to grab it.
 With time running out before the next wave, Meadows tugged her arm and pleaded with her to let him help her to shore.
 But she was in shock and hysterical, and refused.
 Finally, he gave up to save himself.
 This would become his most painful memory of the tragedy.

 Swimming swiftly toward the rocks on shore, Meadows noticed that whole sections of mussels had been ripped from the stone.
 Seeing a colony still stuck to the rock four feet above the water line, his heart sank.
 Those mussels, he knew, could only grow where waves and tides washed over them.
-The tsunami must have vacuumed water from the beach a second time and was now regrouping to surge back again, and he was too beat up and worn out to survive another cycle.
-In severe pain and feeling defeated at being unable to help the Thai woman, Meadows passed several floating bodies and grimly calculated his poor odds for surviving the imminent return of the next wave.
+The tsunami must have vacuumed water from the beach a second time and was now regrouping to surge back again.
+Worn out, in severe pain, and saddened by his inability to help the Thai woman, Meadows passed several floating bodies and grimly calculated his poor odds for surviving the soon-to-come second wave.

-When Meadows reached the shore, he hobbled onto the beach, where he encountered four European women, ragged and injured, but alive.
+Meadows reached the shore and hobbled onto the beach, where he encountered four European women, ragged and injured, but alive.
 Finding other survivors helped snap him out of his despair, and together they helped each other to higher ground.
-The scrambled up the hill together, and finally had a bit of luck.
-The second wave, when it inevitably came, had a lower run up than the first.
+Scrambling up the hill together, they finally had a bit of luck.
+The second wave, when it came, had a lower run up than the first.
 Dazed and in shock, they turned to watch the deadly water surge to within a dozen feet, and kept walking.

-THE ANDAMAN EARTHQUAKE and tsunami that December of 2004 and the Tohoku earthquake and tsunami that hit the northeast coast of Japan in March 2011 were both caused by “subduction” of a pair of tectonic plates deep underwater.
+THE ANDAMAN EARTHQUAKE and the resulting tsunami that hit Meadow's bungalow in 2004, and the Tohoku earthquake and tsunami that hit the northeast coast of Japan in March 2011, were both caused by “subduction” of a pair of tectonic plates deep underwater.
 In a subduction quake, pressure builds up over centuries as the lower plate pushes under the edge of the top plate and downward into the earth’s mantle.
 As it moves, the lower plate compresses the leading edge of the plate above.
 When the pressure becomes too great, the upper plate snaps toward the surface.
 In 2004 and 2011, the ensuing earthquakes, estimated at magnitudes of 9.1 (Andaman) and 9.0 (Tohoku), unleashed an unimaginable amount of energy, equivalent to over 500 million times the energy of the Hiroshima atom bomb.
 The subsequent tsunami waves spanned the entire length of the fault—900 miles long and nearly 20 miles deep in the Andaman quake.
 When it ruptured, millions of gallons of water were thrust upward, unleashing giant waves roughly the length of California.